 Season three of Outlander on Starz will introduce some of the book series most popular and beloved characters.
-Fans are all on the watch for who will be cast as Jamie’s nephew Young Ian and this past week, the wait for news of who will fill Lord John Grey’s fashionable shoes was ended.
-Australian actor David Berry will be playing the character who inspired Diana Gabaldon to write a spin-off series of books .
+Fans are excited to see John Bell play Jamie’s nephew Young Ian and Australian actor David Berry will be filling Lord John Grey’s fashionable shoes!
+I have to wonder if David had any real idea that he was about to play a character who was so interesting he inspired Diana Gabaldon to write a spin-off series of books .

 The scene at the trial where she won’t bear false witness and her coming to terms with the loss of Faith come to mind.
 Both moments represented things I much admired in Claire; her integrity, her ability to be pragmatic, and her honesty and they were portrayed to perfection.
 Sam, Tobias, Grant, Graham, and many of the other actors were not exactly like the characters I had pictured in my head, but it hardly seems to matter now because for me the show has earned a separate, but interrelated identity.
 I will still always have the books and that Jamie, Claire, and BJR and now, I also have the Jamie, Claire and BJR of the show.
 As one of my readers put it, “I have a double helping of Outlander”.
 I have found myself looking forward to seeing how things will be the same and different and whether I will like it or not.
 Mostly, I’ve liked it and learned to appreciate the storytelling and the acting.